 The other 30% of calories burned is from physical activity or “working out” and food processing (digestion).
 Calories burned from food processing remain pretty much steady, but I will explain later how you can increase this by eating multiple smaller meals a day.

 Calories burned from physical activity are the most variable and easiest to increase.

 So to burn more calories, you must increase BMR and physical activity.
 Both can be achieved through a rowing machine!

 How Many Calories Equal 1 Pound?

-3,500 calories equals 1 pound.
+3,500 calories equal 1 pound.
 So a person must have a deficit of 3,500 calories to lose 1 pound of fat.

-For example, if you eat a 2,200 calorie diet a day, have a Basal Metabolic Rate of 1,900 calories per day, and you row for 45 minutes to burn 800 calories, then you would create a 500 calorie deficit for the day.
+For example, if you eat a 2,200-calorie diet a day, have a Basal Metabolic Rate of 1,900 calories per day, and row for 45 minutes to burn 800 calories, then you would create a 500-calorie deficit for the day.

 2,200 (Eating) – 1,900 (BMR) – 800 (Working Out) = -500 calorie deficit